 Value common interests.
 You can avoid situations where you feel negative peer pressure by hanging out with people who share your interests.
 Or, you might try to suggest that your group try new, drug- and alcohol-free activities, like playing soccer or going to a concert.
 Although it might be tempting to hang out in the “cool crowd,” remember that the best crowd for you is the one in which you feel comfortable, and hanging out in the cool crowd may not be as much fun as it seems.

 Say “no”.
 Having the courage to say “no” can be tough, but, it can also feel great to stick with what you believe in.
 By calmly explaining to people why you don’t want to use drugs or drink, you may earn respect from others.
-For more info on how to be assertive and stand up for yourself, check out the Effective communication and the Effective communication: getting your message across fact sheets.
+For more info on how to be assertive and stand up for yourself, check out the effective communication fact sheet.

 Last reviewed: May 9, 2012